DmitriiKotelkin/tgbotkeywords/README.md

 - Telethon

 Purpose:
-- Built to automate document workflows for small businesses
+- Built to automate message forwarding for personal use